kmlv/_mkdocs_reveal/hft_doc_slides/docs/index.md

 ## Equilibrium of CDA in the BCS Model (main feature)

 * No asymmetric info, no inventory costs, everyone risk neutral.
-Bertrand competition, but Eqm spread > 0.
+Bertrand competition, but equilibrium spread > 0.

 * This is due to sniping incentives: